kduy/khoaluan/thesis/Writing/Writing.md

 - rent the use of their cloud-based storage and analytics engines and pay either for the time you use them or the amount of data crunched
 - They will **soak up** the data from the presumed millions of people

+- data  now stream from daily life

+- it is making big data projects viable for many businesses that previously would have considered them out of reach